EvansWinner/evanswinner.github.io/index.md

   <b style="color:red">auction.py</b>

-  Little auction simpulator in Simpy for eBay auctions.
+  Little auction simulator in Simpy for eBay auctions.
 I don't really remember what I was trying to figure out, but there it is.